Steak & Blue Cheese Bruschetta with Onion & Roasted Tomato Jam Recipe

 - 2 tablespoons balsamic vinegar

-- 1. In large skillet, cook and stir onion in 2 tablespoons oil over medium-high heat until softened.
-Reduce heat to medium-low; cook 30 minutes or until golden brown, stirring occasionally.
+- 1. Preheat oven to 400°.
+In large skillet, heat 2 tablespoons oil over medium-high heat; saute onion until softened.
+Reduce heat to medium-low; cook until golden brown, 25-30 minutes, stirring occasionally.

-- 5. Sprinkle both sides of steaks with steak seasoning.
-Grill, covered, over medium heat for 3-5 minutes on each side or until meat reaches desired doneness (for medium-rare, a thermometer should read 145°; medium, 160°; well-done, 170°).
+- 3. Brush bread slices with remaining oil; grill, covered, over medium heat until lightly toasted, 1-2 minutes per side.
+Sprinkle steaks with steak seasoning.
+Grill, covered, over medium heat until meat reaches desired doneness (for medium-rare, a thermometer should read 145°; medium, 160°; well-done, 170°), 3-5 minutes per side.
 Let stand 5 minutes before slicing.

-- 6. Spread cheese mixture onto toasts; top with steak and onion mixture.
+- 4. To serve, spread toasts with cheese mixture; top with steak and onion mixture.
 Drizzle with vinegar.
-Yield: 16 appetizers (3/4 cup tomato jam).
+Yield: 16 appetizers.